-Can Too Much Compost Hurt Plants?
+Is Too Much Compost Hurting Your Plants?

 Effects of Excessive Phosphorus on Plant Growth